tommasomarzi/Competitive-Lotka-Volterra/README.md

 ## The theoretical model
 The model describes the evolution of N species competing for the same resources.
-In particular, the evolution of each species *i* normalized with respect to its own carrying capacity is describes by the following first-order nonlinear differential equation:
+In particular, the evolution of each species *i* normalized with respect to its own carrying capacity is described by the following first-order nonlinear differential equation:

 ![equation1](https://latex.codecogs.com/gif.latex?\frac{dx_i}{dt}&space;=&space;r_i&space;x_i\left(1-\sum_{j&space;=&space;1}^N\alpha_{ij}x_j\right))